 Spending a few hours less each week in front of the TV is one of the easier ways to simplify your life.

 4. Finally stop paying for cable.

 The average monthly cable bill is currently over $100.
-By the year 2020, the average cable bill is expected to be around $200 a month.

 If you aren’t ready to quit paying for TV all together, there are lots of options that allow you to only pay, usually much less than cable, for the shows you want.

 5. Find free forms of entertainment.

 I once heard from someone who told me they were spending around $500 a month on entertainment.
 And, they were also complaining about their debt.

 If you are trying to get rid of high-interest rate debt, I can’t think of any reason why you should be paying $500 a month to have fun.